TheQmaks/reSolver/README.md

 ## 📄 License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This means you are free to:
-- Share — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material
+- Use, copy, modify, and distribute the software
+- Use the software for commercial purposes
+- Sublicense and distribute copies of the software as part of your own projects

 Under the following terms:
-- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- NonCommercial — You may not use the material for commercial purposes.

-For commercial use, please contact the author for licensing options.
+- The original copyright notice and permission notice shall be included in all copies or substantial portions of the software
+- The software is provided "as is", without any warranties